Benjamaker/CV/README.md

 I ask 'why?' first, then 'how?'.

 Being naturally adventurous and fascinated with diversity, I do my best to see all new opportuities, challenges and experiences as positive.
 It was this that helped me take the leap to join MAKERS - the no.1 software development bootcamp in Europe - despite a succesful career in sales and recruitment.
-I felt unfulfulled and that I wasn't contributing.
-Now I'm on a mission to design and build web applications that solve real problems and deliver a net positive to the world.
+I felt unfulfilled, that my learning had stagnated and that I wasn't contributing enough.
+Now I'm on a mission to design and build web applications that solve real problems and deliver a net positive to the world!

-## Skills and Experience
+## Skills & Experience

 #### Complex Problem Solving